Who We Are

 In recognition of the pivotal role that technology and innovation hold in Hawaii’s future, the full-time state CIO position was created pursuant to Section 27-43, Hawaii Revised Statutes, which also establishes the IT Steering Committee to assist the CIO in developing the state’s standards and policies.

-Shortly after taking the technological helm for the state in 2015, CIO Nacapuy announced the initiation of efforts to consolidate the Office of Information Management and Technology (OIMT) and the Information and Communication Services Division (ICSD) of the Department of Accounting and General Services, to form a unified and cohesive team under the ETS office.
-With the passage and enactment of Senate Bill 2807 SD2 (now Act 58, SLH 2016), the consolidation was formalized, effective July 2, 2016.
+The Office of Information Management and Technology (OIMT) and the Information and Communication Services Division (ICSD) of the Department of Accounting and General Services, were consolidated into one unified team under the ETS office with the passage and enactment of Senate Bill 2807 SD2 (now Act 58, SLH 2016), effective July 2, 2016.

 Chief Information Officer Douglas Murdock previously served as the Enterprise Technology Officer at the Hawaii State Department of Human Services, overseeing some of the state’s largest technology initiatives.
 Murdock was also Comptroller for the State of Hawaii, launching the successful effort to modernize the State’s antiquated payroll system.